Australian Small Businesses Advocate for Insurance Premium Reforms

 Please Note: If this information affects you, seek advice from a licensed professional.

-The Australian Prudential Regulation Authority (APRA) has released its latest National Claims and Policies Database (NCPD) statistics, highlighting a significant increase in professional indemnity (PI) insurance premiums.
-Since 2015, these premiums have risen by 27%, posing financial challenges for businesses across the nation. - read more
+The Australian Prudential Regulation Authority (APRA) has released its latest National Claims and Policies Database (NCPD) statistics, highlighting a significant increase in public liability and professional indemnity (PI) insurance premiums.
+This trend poses financial challenges for businesses across the nation. - read more